 Commit to taking the stairs at some point during your day.

 Commit to 20 minutes in the steam room at the gym.

 Back in 2000, chef Anthony Bourdain released his best seller “Kitchen Confidential: Adventures In The Culinary Underbelly” a part auto-biography, part behind the scenes look at restaurant kitchens.
 For many, his cautionary tales, anecdotes and commentary changed the way people viewed the restaurant industry.
 Inspired by some recent “unrest” amongst spa staff where I work, this post is a peek into the urban day spa.
 Nestled in the bowels of a cacophonous city, the spa should function as a mecca of relaxation for the guest.
-Leave your troubles at the door and enter a sanctuary of blissful rest for the next hour and change, depending on what treatment you have booked.
+Leave your troubles at the door and enter a sanctuary of bliss for the next hour and change depending on what treatment you have booked.
 However, if you are an observant type (and I so am THAT person) you may be able to detect an undercurrent of negative, frenetic energy emanating from the staff servicing your decompression.